Murder of Megan Kanka: Megan's Law

-One month after the murder, the New Jersey General Assembly passed a series of bills proposed by Assemblyman Paul Kramer that would require sex offender registry, with a database tracked by the state, community notification of registered sex offenders moving into a neighborhood and then life in prison for repeat sex offenders.
-Kramer expressed incredulity at the controversy created by the bills, saying that "Megan K would be alive today" if the bills he proposed had been law.
+One month after the murder, the New Jersey General Assembly passed a series of bills sponsored by Assemblyman Paul Kramer, at the behest of Megan's parents, that would require sex offender registry, with a database tracked by the state, community notification of registered sex offenders moving into a neighborhood and then life in prison for second-time sex offenders.
+Kramer expressed incredulity at the controversy created by the bills, saying that "Megan Kanka would be alive today" if the bills he proposed had been law.

 Foundation

 The Megan Nicole Kanka Foundation is a non-profit charity founded by the family of Megan Kanka with the intent of preventing crimes against children.